-Systemic advocacy refers to advocacy that is required to bring about change(s) to an organization or system.
-Systemic advocacy focuses on representing the rights, interests and viewpoints of a group who are similarly affected by an issue(s) and seeks to identify potential solutions to the issue(s).
+Systemic advocacy focuses on influencing practices, policies and legislation to benefit and enhance young people’s lives.
+Through this work, we represent the rights, interests and viewpoints groups of young people who are similarly affected by an issue(s) and identify potential solutions to the issue(s).

 Our systemic advocacy work also includes the release of special reports on issues such as the experiences of LGBTQ2S+ young people in the child welfare and youth justice systems, and investigative reviews concerning children who have sustained a serious injury or died while receiving designated services (or who had received them within two years prior to their serious injury or death).
 These reports make recommendations to government to improve systemic issues affecting young people.
 Following their release, we also track and report on the government’s progress meeting the recommendations made.